Preparing The Trip: Travelling To and Around Barbados

 International Travel To and From Barbados

 Barbados is served by many regional and international carriers including: British Airways, Virgin Atlantic, Air Canada, WestJet, American Airlines, Jet Blue, Caribbean Airlines and LIAT.
-In addition, a number of charter airlines run services seasonally, including Thomas Cook Airlines from the UK.
+In addition, a number of charter airlines run services seasonally.

 Approximate flight times: